nf-core/airrflow/README.md

 <!-- TODO nf-core: Add a brief overview of what the pipeline does and how it works -->

 ### Credits
-nf-core/bcellmagic was originally written by Gisela Gabernet.
+nf-core/bcellmagic was originally written by Gisela Gabernet, Simon Heumos and Alexander Peltzer.